 Easiest Tie Dye Patterns

 I’m going to share some of the most popular and easy tie dye patterns that are a great way to get started with tie dye!
-Once you master these, you will have a better understanding of how the tie dye folding techniques work and you will be able to move on to more advanced tie dye patterns and color combinations.
-I’ll walk you through how to fold each pattern with pictures and step by step directions, plus I have a video tutorial launching that shows you how to fold the shirts!
+You can use these folding patterns for all dye styles.
+Once you master these, you will have a better understanding of how the tye dye folding techniques work and you will be able to move on to more advanced tie dye methods, patterns, and color combinations.
+I’ll walk you through how to how to roll tie dye shirts with pictures and step by step directions, plus I have a video tutorial launching that shows you how to fold the shirts!

 - Traditional Spiral Shape